olook/WhatsYourStyle/README.md

 Go to config folder and change username and password in database.yml for you environment.
 If you can find other ymls there to customize the system as you wish

-Now execute
+Now create the database

   bundle exec rake db:create:all

-Then
+Then migrate it

   bundle exec rake db:migrate['development']

-And finally
+And finally seed it with the quiz

   bundle exec rake db:seed['development']

 Finally create an access token for a given app

   bundle exec rake authentication_token:create_access_token['development','olook']

+  >> Your access token is Tz_WfwdxtVSYI2PQrYMiYg

 Finally start goliath in versobse mode and watch the output